Corporate Cafeteria RFP: The Complete Guide + Free Template

 Looking to upgrade your workplace dining program in 2026?
 There's a lot to consider when making a decision that often requires a long-term commitment because choosing the wrong cafeteria partner can lead to low employee participation and dissatisfaction that impacts retention.

-But a well-crafted Request for Proposal (RFP) is your roadmap to finding the perfect corporate cafeteria partner.
-Whether you're launching a new cafeteria in your building, wanting to switch providers, or simply exploring your options - an RFP helps you communicate your needs clearly and compare vendors on a level playing field.
+But a well-crafted Request for Proposal (RFP) is your roadmap to finding the right office cafeteria partner.
+Whether you're launching a new cafeteria in your building, wanting to switch providers, or simply exploring your options, an RFP helps you communicate your needs clearly and compare vendors on a level playing field.

 Download our free Corporate Cafeteria RFP Template to get started immediately - complete with all essential sections, sample questions, and evaluation criteria.